Regionnor/word-counter/README_EN.md

 # Word Counter
 - This code is entirely composed of HTML, providing extremely fast counting.
-- The code is safe and reliable, does not depend on cloud operations, and does not store your personal information in the cloud.
+- The code is safe and reliable, does not depend on cloud operations, 和 does not store your personal information in the cloud.

 # Online Experience
 ## Version 11 (Recommended)